GhostCircuit-X0/keepalive-supabase/README.md

 | 500    | Unexpected Response  |
 | 500    | Error Connecting to Supabase |

+## 📈 Monitoring with UptimeRobot

+For continuous monitoring:
+- Use [UptimeRobot](https://uptimerobot.com/) or similar services.
+- Create a new **HTTP monitor** pointing to your Deno Deploy URL.
+- Get notifications if downtime occurs.

 ## 🤝 Contributing

+- Fork the repository
+- Submit issues or feature requests
-Feel free to fork this repository, submit issues, or make pull requests for improvements.
+- Make pull requests for improvements

 ---

-Keep Supabase alive and running! 🚀
+🚀 Keep Supabase running & responsive!